Generalized Munchausen Reinforcement Learning using Tsallis KL Divergence

 \subsection{TKL Regularized Policies Do More Than Averaging}

-Our second result shows the optimal regularized policy under Tsallis KL regularization does more than uniform averaging: it can be seen as performing weighted average whose degree of weighting is controlled by $q$.
-To be specific, we consider \eq{\ref{eq:regularizedPI}} with $m=1$ and $\Omega(\pi) = \qKLany{\pi}{\pi_k}$.
+We next show that the optimal regularized policy under Tsallis KL regularization does more than uniform averaging.
+It can be seen as performing a weighted average where the degree of weighting is controlled by $q$.
+Consider the recursion

 where we dropped the regularization coefficient $\tau$ for convenience.